Opinion | A coronavirus-infected Republican’s anger at Trump signals turbulence ahead

 Watts recounted his travails to MLive and the Chicago Tribune, and the story is just starting to go national.

-The trouble for Watts, a local GOP committee treasurer, started when he told the New York Times that he never voted for Trump.
+The trouble for Watts, a local GOP committee treasurer, started when he told the New York Times that he had never voted for Trump.
 Watts lamented the GOP’s lockstep loyalty to Trump, because “this undertone of hatred, this fealty at all costs, it’s going to damage us.”

 The punishment was swift.
 As Watts recounts, he was summoned to a meeting with other Republicans who were considering ousting him, and he says there was no Zoom option.
 MLive picks up the story: